 - Children 13 through 17 may access the Internet on their own.
 Their parent or legal guardian must have signed the Internet Use Agreement allowing them access.
 Children who arrive at the Library without a card may have their Internet use permission verified in the patron database.
 They must show proper ID.

 - If computers are shared by two or more children aged 13 through 17 without a parent or legal guardian present, all users must meet one of the following criteria:

 - They must have their own library card and have had a parent or legal guardian sign an Internet Use Agreement giving them permission to use the Internet.

 - They must use a card of a parent, legal guardian, or adult family member 18 years old or older.
 Their parent or legal guardian must have given them signed permission on the Internet Use Agreement.

 Yes, copies are available at $.25 per page.
 Black and white prints from computers are $.25 per page.
 Color prints from computers are $1.00 per page.
 Print jobs may be sent to one of our 3 largest branches for release and pickup using our mobile print service.

 You may send faxes at the cost of $1.00 per page.
-Faxes for the public can not be received through the library's fax machines.
+Faxes for the public can not be received through the library's fax system.